imTigger/webapp-hardware-bridge/README.md

 For print jobs, PDF/Images job are downloaded/decoded and then sent to mapped printer.

-Raw job are sent to mapped directly.
+Raw job are sent to mapped printer directly.

 For serial port, serial port are opened by Java and "proxified" as WebSocket stream,